roshankulkarni/node-speed/README.md

 This validation framework allows you to validate several parts of the inbound request as given below:

-Keys with Validation Schema    | Purpose
+Keys in the Validation Schema  | Purpose
 -------------------------------|----------------------------
 params 						   | Validate contents of named URI segments query 						   | Validate contents of query string parameters